Revisiting the Rolling Stones’ Altamont Speedway Concert

 The incident was inadvertently caught on film by both a photographer who was shooting the event, and a camera man for the documentary crew.
 It subsequently aired as part of the Gimme Shelter footage.
 Passaro was tried in court on charges of murder in 1971, but after jurors viewed the footage of Hunter drawing his gun, he was acquitted in self-defense.
 Hunter's autopsy showed that he was under the influence of methamphetamine at the time of his death.

 In sharp contrast to the vibe at Woodstock a few months earlier, Altamont ultimately came to be seen as a watershed event symbolizing the death of the hippie ideal that people could come together in peace and love through music.
 "Writers focus on Altamont not because it brought on the end of an era but because it provided such a complex metaphor for the way an era ended," rock scribe Robert Christgau wrote.

-But as Jagger observed, “Of course some people wanted to say Altamont was the end of an era.
+As Jagger observed, "Some people wanted to say Altamont was the end of an era.
 People like that are fashion writers.
 Perhaps it was the end of their era, the end of their naïveté.
-I would have thought it ended long before Altamont.”
+I would have thought it ended long before Altamont."